canguiano13/verified-parser/README.md

 ## 2. Running the Parser

-To start, run `build.sh`, which will build the Dafny project into a Python module.
+To start, run `build.sh`, which will build the Dafny project.
 This is required before you can start parsing expressions.
 This script has been tested on a machine running Ubuntu 24.04.
 If it fails to build the project, see **3.
 Manually Building**

 ```
 ./build.sh